madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 We get the equation `w`<sup>`T`</sup>` x + b = 0` after a derivation which I am covering in an article on derivation for SVM.

 The goal here would be to find a hyperplane such that it splits the dataset into two classes, all while making sure that the margin is maximized.
-Once we find that optimal seperating hyperplanhe, we can predict the class of new data points.
+Once we find that optimal seperating hyperplane, we can predict the class of new data points.

 # Implementing SVMs in Python using scikit-learn